robyftp/Tree/README.md

-## What's blue and not very heavy?
-Light blue.
+## What's brown and sticky?
+A stick.